vackosar/vackosar.github.io/_posts/2018-10-04-Our-Presentation-At-Spark-N-AI-Summit.md

 - Displays data flow in fixed interval Job W1

-Demo – Use Case
+Demo - Use Case

 What is temperature per hour in Prague?

-Demo – Use Case Output 2018-09-24
+- Use Case Output 2018-09-24
-Demo – Select Interval View
+- Select Interval View
-Demo – Select Interval
+- Select Interval
-Demo – Select Sink
+- Select Sink
-Demo – Find Highlighted Sink
+- Find Highlighted Sink
-Demo – Review The Lineage
+- Review The Lineage
-Demo – Change The Interval
+- Change The Interval
-Demo – Observe New Lineage
+- Observe New Lineage
-Demo – Select A Job
+- Select A Job
-Demo – Drill Down
+- Drill Down
-Demo – Review Job Details
+- Review Job Details
-Demo – Select An Operation
+- Select An Operation
-Demo – See Operation Attributes
+- See Operation Attributes

 Interval View Limitations

 - Edge case (delayed read, early write)
-– Job W1 should be linked
+- Job W1 should be linked
-– Job W2 should not be linked Interval View
+- Job W2 should not be linked Interval View

 Lineage